mehulagg/gitlab/doc/administration/logs.md

 switching logs from JSON to plain text logging, and more.
 - [How to parse and analyze JSON logs](troubleshooting/log_parsing.md).

+## Log Rotation

+The logs for a given service may be managed and rotated by `logrotate`, `svlogd` (`runit`'s service logging daemon), both `logrotate` and `svlogd` or not at all.
+The table below includes information about what is responsible for managing and rotating logs for the included services.
+Logs [managed by `svlogd`](../../omnibus/settings/logs.md#runit-logs) are written to a file called `current`.
+The **logrotate** service built into GitLab [manages all logs](../../omnibus/settings/logs.md#logrotate) except those captured by runit.

 ## `production_json.log`

 This file lives in `/var/log/gitlab/gitlab-rails/production_json.log` for